-Honey’s Place is a safe place for people to come and enjoy breakfast, coffee, juice, etc., each Monday, Wednesday, and Friday from 7:15-10:00 am.
+Honey’s Place is a safe place for people to come and enjoy breakfast, coffee, juice, etc., each Monday through Saturday from 7:00-10:00 am.
 Honey’s Place is our most visible ministry.
 Our main goal is to share the love of Jesus Christ through building relationships with people that are going through some of the toughest times of their lives.
 Volunteers have quite a bit of flexibility when serving at Honey’s Place.
 Some can only be here an hour before they go to work.
 Others can come early and stay late.
 There are also a handful of different areas to support.
 The best way to learn is to simply show up and serve somewhere.

 Before we begin, the one thing we ask is you come with an earnest desire to be the hands and feet of Jesus.
 Here are some thoughts that might help: Practice Hospitality.
 Pray that God has prepared your heart to be a servant of Christ.

 - 6:30 am – Breakfast preparation, setup outside seating

 - 7:00 am – Circle-up, pray, welcome new volunteers

 - 9:30 am – Last call for showers, clean-up

 - 11:00 am – Gate locked after cleanup

 - Kitchen.
 Two or three people are needed to prepare food.
 For those who love to be behind the scenes, preparing food for our friends, this is your place!

 - Cooking, cleaning, preparation.